 1,435,692.
 Normal chain operations continued at 17:15 PM UTC just over 4 hours later.

-Throughout the disruption, devices continued to transfer data and operate normally.
-There were no risks to Hotspot owners or HNT holders, but they did experience a halt in transaction processing, for example, adding and transferring Hotspots, asserting location, and completing payment and burn transactions.
+Throughout the disruption, devices continued to have coverage to transfer data and operate normally as state channels remained open processing packets.
+There were also no risks to Hotspot owners or HNT holders, but they did experience a delay in transaction processing and Proof-of-Coverage activity.

 Power of Community

 Thank you once again to our community members that host validators.
 We deeply appreciate both your timeliness and willingness to troublehsoot issues that affect the entire network.